luciencd/alexatutorial/README.md

 └───Builder
     │   builder.py
 ```
-It should contain:
--YACSwrapper/
-  -Alexa/
-    -IntentSchema.txt
-    -SampleUtterances.txt
-    -LIST_OF_COURSES.txt
-  -Lambda/
-    -lambda_function.py
-    -YACSwrapper.py

-Select lambda_function.py + YACSwrapper.py and archive it.
+Select lambda_function.py + YACSwrapper.py and archive them.
 Then upload the ZIP file in this way:

 ![Image of zip Upload](https://www.dropbox.com/s/4chure32xil4kev/Screenshot%202017-02-24%2018.46.40.png?dl=1)

+Now, whenever the Alexa hears you say an intent, it will direct it directly to your lambda function(lambda_function.py), which will send a function call to YACSwrapper.py, which will call the YACS API.
+Once you get data back from YACS, you create an output phrase, and send it back to lambda_function.py.
+That will then get sent all the way back to the Alexa itself in the form of a vocalized sentence.

+## Alexa Skills Kit "Front-end" Setup

+Now onto the "front-end" of the service.

 What if we could interact with YACS on a vocal basis?